Satellite Quantum Communications: Fundamental Bounds and Practical Security: Fundamental bounds for satellite quantum communications

-For instance, the output of homodyne is proportional to $\sqrt{\bar {n}_{\text{LO}}}\hat{x}$, where $\hat{x}$ is signal's generic quadrature and $\bar{n}_{\text{LO}}\gg1$ is the number of photons coming from the LO.
-Only thermal noise mode-matching with the local oscillator will be detected (together with the signal), while all the other noise will be filtered out.
-For this reason, the actual filter of the receiver will be limited by the bandwidth of the TLO\ pulses.
-Compatibly with the time-bandwidth product (which is $\Delta t\Delta\nu\geq0.44$ for Gaussian pulses), the bandwidth of the TLO can be made very narrow so that very small values of $\Delta\lambda$ are indeed accessible.
-For $\Delta t=10~$ns, one can consider $\Delta\nu =50~$MHz, which corresponds to $\Delta\lambda=0.1~$pm around $800$~nm.
+In both cases, the output of homodyne is proportional to $\sqrt{\bar {n}_{\text{LO}}}\hat{x}$, where $\hat{x}$ is signal's generic quadrature and $\bar{n}_{\text{LO}}\gg1$ is the number of photons of the LO pulse interfering with the signal.
+Only thermal noise mode-matching with the LO will be detected (together with the signal), while all the other noise will be filtered out.
+For this reason, the actual filter of the receiver will be limited by the bandwidth of the LO\ pulses.
+Compatibly with the time-bandwidth product (which is $\Delta t\Delta\nu\geq0.44$ for Gaussian pulses), the bandwidth of the LO can be made very narrow so that very small values of $\Delta\lambda$ are indeed accessible.
+For $\Delta t=10~$ns, one can consider $\Delta\nu=50~$MHz, which corresponds to $\Delta\lambda=0.1~$pm around $800$~nm.
 Such small bandwidths can certainly be generated by current lasers, whose line-widths can easily go down to $1$~KHz (e.g., for continuous-wave lasers).

-From this point of view, the value of $\Delta\nu\simeq470~$GHz is pessimistic in the setting of TLO-based CV\ quantum communications.
+From this point of view, the value of $\Delta\nu\simeq470~$GHz is pessimistic in the setting of LO-based CV\ quantum communications.
 For this reason, we also account for the possibility of receiver designs that may have such ultra-narrow filters.
 An effective filter of $\Delta\lambda=0.1~$pm is $10^{-4}$ narrower than the value considered above in Table~\ref{TableDDDD}.
 With such a filter, we have a corresponding $10^{-4}$ suppression of thermal noise $\bar{n}_{B}$, so that its day-time values become almost negligible as reported in Table~\ref{Filter_Table} (where we do not report the night-time values since they become $\lesssim10^{-10}$).
 In our following analysis we therefore include this better regime.

 As also noted in Ref.~\cite{FreeSpacePaper}, when thermal noise is non-negligible, there is a general trade-off associated with the receiver aperture $a_{R}$.
 If we increase $a_{R}$\ we certainly increase the transmissivity of the link according to Eqs.~(\ref{diffINDUCED}) and~(\ref{shortTERMtransmissivity}).
 However, larger values of $a_{R}$ also lead to higher values of background noise collected by the receiver as is also clear from Eqs.~(\ref{gammaERRE})-(\ref{DOWNthermalNOISE}).
 As a result, an optimal value for $a_{R}$ can be determined by optimizing over the rate [or the thermal bound in Eq.~(\ref{ThermalLOSSub}) of the next sub-section].
 In this regard, it is clear that the use of an ultra-narrow filter able to suppress the noise would mitigate this problem and give access to large apertures for the receiver.
 However, even in total absence of thermal noise, too large apertures would encounter other problems related to enhanced turbulence, in terms of increasing off-axis scintillation and number of short-term speckles (see Appendix~\ref{TurbSECTION} for more details on these effects).